succinctlabs/sp1-tendermint-example/README.md

 * The `contracts` directory contains a Solidity contract that implements the Tendermint light client.
 * The `program` directory contains a Succinct zkVM program that implements Tendermint light client verification logic.
-* The `operator` directory contains a Rust program that interacts with the Solidity contract to run in a loop, fetch the latest header and generate a proof of the update, and then updates the contract with the proof.
-It also contains several scripts to help with testing and deployment.
+* The `operator` directory contains a Rust program that interacts with the Solidity contract.
+It fetches the latest header and generates a proof of the update, and then updates the contract with the proof.
+It also contains several scripts to help with testing and deployment of the contract.

 ## Test Program

-To test that your Tendermint program is working correctly, set `SP1_PROVER=mock` to use a mock prover, and then run the test script.
+To test that your Tendermint program is working correctly, set `SP1_PROVER=mock` to use a mock prover, and then run the test script in the operator folder.
 If this executes successfully, you will see a message like `Successfully generated proof!`.

 ```shell
 $ cd operator